 Summary: (via Goodreads)Some guys are born handsome, but seventeen-year-old Leon Sanders has a mug that looks like it should be hanging in a post office with the caption “wanted for shoplifting and credit card fraud”.
 Thanks to his twisted sense of humor, he’s managed to go from nerdy to unknown.
 Leon’s new locker neighbor is Melody Hennon, an unfortunate girl whose face was horribly disfigured from a childhood accident.
 When Leon takes a chance and makes her laugh, he discovers that underneath the scarred skin, Melody is a funny, smart, and interesting person.
 Leon never predicted that he and Melody would become good friends…and maybe more.

-This book has a really interesting storyline.
+Review: This book has a really interesting storyline.
 A boy outcast meets a girl outcast; they become friends, and eventually start dating.
 But, aside from all the regular issues faced by the average teenage couple, Leon and Melody have to deal with something else, something that’s practically impossible to ignore no matter how hard either of them tries.
 They have to deal with the issue of her face, which is unattractively covered with scar tissue from a freak fire accident she suffered as a child.

 I don’t know what I was really expecting from the story when I first read the back-flap.
 I half thought that Melody’s disfigurement wouldn’t be that terrible, or that even if it was, Leon would be this really wonderful, big-hearted guy whose sole purpose in the story would be to provide unconditional love, allowing Melody to finally face those inner demons she harbors over her appearance.
 And that maybe later, she would even get the chance to undergo some miraculous skin-grafting surgery that would restore her physical beauty (quite fairy tale-ish of me, I know.)